the1Riddle/grub-rescue/README.md

 After these steps, you will be able to boot into your windows.

+> [!NOTE]<br>
-> [!NOTE]: If Windows isn't appearing in GRUB, check its location, set up a custom GRUB entry, and enable `os-prober`.
+> Conclusion: If Windows isn't appearing in GRUB, check its location, set up a custom GRUB entry, and enable `os-prober`.
 This should fix the issue and restore dual-boot.

 ## Do you have some ideas or queries?